Skip to main content

 Diagnosis

-Mental health professionals use a combination of observed, reported, and endorsed symptoms to make an accurate diagnosis.
-This comprehensive approach helps ensure that the diagnosis takes into account not only the individual's own experiences but also how their condition appears to others and manifests in their daily life.
+Mental health professionals use a combination of observed, reported, and self-reported symptoms to make an accurate diagnosis.
+This comprehensive approach helps ensure that the diagnosis considers not only the individual's own experiences but also how their condition appears to others and shows up in their daily life.

 Diagnostic Report